5th & 6th Grade

 Biblical Studies

-Fifth graders study Old and New Testament passages that develop God’s Covenant of Grace through all of Scripture.
+Fifth graders study New Testament passages and Bible Heros that develop God’s Covenant of Grace through all of Scripture.
 Sixth Graders attend Biblical Worldview, a weekly class to help students properly respond to life events through the lens of Scripture.

 Arts & Extras

 Fifth and Sixth Graders stay busy with service projects, competitive athletics and extracurriculars.
 Fifth Graders rotate between Art History, Music, Library or Innovation Lab, while Sixth Graders are introduced to Journalism and Biblical Worldview.
+Fifth and Sixth Graders can participate in Honors Choir and Strings.
 Alas, Fifth Graders perform their final play at FPDS – a musical called Acorns to Oaks.

 Athletics